-Michigan has been a big spender on long-term economic development subsidies, which often have benefited large and well-established companies including Ford, General Motors, and Fiat Chrysler.
+Michigan is a big spender on long-term economic development subsidies, which have often benefited large and well-established companies like Ford and General Motors.
 Before being dissolved in 2012, the Michigan Economic Growth Authority (MEGA) approved billions of dollars in tax credits for corporations that the public will continue paying well into the 2030s.

 Many subsidy awards are approved by the Michigan Strategic Fund (MSF) board and are administered by the Michigan Economic Development Corporation (MEDC), a private-public agency that also markets the state.